isyuricunha/hosts/README.md

 ## Overview

-This repository is dedicated to maintaining and version-controlling the Windows Hosts file for [your name].
+This repository is dedicated to maintaining and version-controlling the Windows Hosts file.
 The hosts file is a text file that maps hostnames to IP addresses, and by editing it, you can effectively block ads and tracking on your Windows computer.

 ## Contents